armbian/build/documentation/geek-faq.md

     userpatches/customize-image.sh

 and place your code here.
 You may test values of variables noted in the file to use different commands for different configurations.
 Those commands will be executed in a process of building just before closing image.

+To add files to image easily, put them in `userpatches/overlay` and access them in `/tmp/overlay` from `customize-image.sh`

 # What is behind the build process?